geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-08-11/meeting-transcript.md

 Okay.

 ##### **Geohot** [[00:11:01](https://www.youtube.com/watch?v=QmGmVAMdxwE&t=661)]
-You have to...
+You have to..
 You might have to pre-initialize the gradients outside of the jit.

 ##### **Chenyu** [[00:11:05](https://www.youtube.com/watch?v=QmGmVAMdxwE&t=665)]
 You might have to do like zeroes, contiguous, and all the gradients.
 Okay.
 So for every other stuff, it's not jitting?